emilyfreeman/Javascript-January-2020/sitespeed_javascriptJan.md

 # Wrap Up

  ## Metrics have feelings too - video capture of the the page as loaded during the test run.
  It records an mp4, this is just a gif of one recording.
-The timning event overlays in sync as it occurs.
+The timing events overlay in sync as they occur.

    ![gif](https://raw.githubusercontent.com/jordo1138/Javascript-January-2020/master/content/sitespeedsm.gif)